Elvin Jones Triplet Fills

-In this lesson, John X demonstrates and breaks down several Elvin Jones triplet fills.
+In this lesson, John X demonstrates Elvin Jones sticking approach as taught by jazz drumming legend, Alan Dawson.
+John also breaks down a variety of great sounding ways to apply them to the set as two-bar fills.
 If you want more, become a member of JohnX Online Drum Lessons to gain access to the full 12-part series. http://www.JOHNXDRUMS.com/

 Throughout this extensive lesson series, Vic Firth Artist and Educator John X (John Xepoleas) will discuss a variety of popular subjects – from classic grooves to techniques to creative fill ideas.
 Each lesson will expose you to concepts that will help develop your drumming skills, whether you’re a beginner, intermediate or advanced level player.